MicrosoftDocs/win32/desktop-src/axe/onlyforprocessor.md

 ## Remarks

-AXE will issue a warning if a job contains assessments that don’t run on the same platform.
+AXE will issue a warning if a job contains assessments that don t run on the same platform.

 ## Element information